maxtuno/PEQNP/README.md

 Documentation
 https://peqnp.readthedocs.io

+### version 0.2.8
+- Better memory management from python native code.
+- This increases the resolution speed considerably.

 ### version 0.2.5
-- SLIME 4 Updated to SAT RACE Performance
+- SLIME 4 Updated to SAT RACE Performance.
-- Add the TENSOR object
+- Add the TENSOR object.
 - Examples on use of tensor.

 ### version 0.2.4